WhimsyCreative/whimsy-framework/README.md

 Yes, the Whimsy Framework is fully responsive and made to work great on every device.

 ## Changelog

+### 2.0.1
++ Improved typography and updated design.
++ New folder structure - framework files have all been moved to the /library folder.
++ Moved widget initialization from functions.php to library/admin/widgets.php.
++ Moved script and style enqueue function from functions.php to Whimsy library class.
++ library/css/navigation.css - A legion of bugs were felled.
++ library/inc/custom-header.php - Remove code for the admin that is now included in WP core.
++ library/inc/extras.php - Remove functions that are handled by WP core.
++ library/inc/plugins/jetpack.php - Add theme support for responsive videos
++ Customizer updates:
+	+ Moved Logo into Site Identity where it belongs.
+	+ Display: Global layout, updated, uses images instead of select dropdown
+	+ Display: Footer layout, new, choose from 1-3 widget areas in the footer
+	+ Display: Hide date on pages
+	+ Display: Hide comments on pages
+	+ Display: Hide link on page titles
++ Updated dependencies:
+	+ FontAwesome to 4.7.0

 ### 2.0.0
 + Fixed issue with featured image display.